Preorder the Second Edition of Day Trips Around Rochester

 Lilac Fest

-“Festival season” in Rochester runs from mid-May to early-September.
-There are, of course, hundreds of annual events throughout the greater Rochester area, even in the middle of winter.
-For now, we’ll just focus on the six most popular summertime Rochester festivals!
+“Festival season” in Rochester runs from mid-May to early September.
+Hundreds of annual events occur throughout the greater Rochester area, even in the middle of winter.

 Unique, photo-worthy spots, from historic to quirky